-Graduating students are eligible for several awards that are conferred at the Graduate Recognition Program.
+Graduating students are eligible for several awards.
 These awardees are determined by the faculty based on the specific criteria established for individual awards.

 Dean's List

 Undergraduate and professional students who maintain a semester average of 3.5 or better in a regular program of 12 or more credit hours for any semester are given Dean's list standing during the following semester.